 It would be a very irritating situation if Windows Updates throws up error code 0x8007043c.
 This error usually occurs if any Windows Service that is required by Windows Update runs into problems.
 It may occur if you try to run the Windows Update Standalone Installer in Safe Mode or if you run Windows Update in the regular mode too.
 In case you encounter this issue, check this article for its troubleshooting.

-There are many possible causes behind this issue but one thing we know is that this error has been around for more than a decade with no fix.
+There are many possible causes behind this issue but one thing we know is that this error has been around for more than a decade.
 The most probable causes of error 0x8007043c are an overprotective third-party, system file corruption, or an incompatible update.
+It can also occur if you try to install Windows Update in Safe Mode using its standalone installer.

 - Run the Windows Updates Troubleshooter